College Savings Account/Match FAQs

 We know the $50 does matter!
 Research demonstrates that having a college savings account produces positive results no matter what the value of the initial contribution to the account.
 It is not the dollar value that produces the positive impact but rather the fact of having a college savings account.
 These positive results include: 1) creating a college-intending mindset in both the student and the parent(s), an assurance that college is indeed possible and results in greater preparation to go to and succeed in college; 2) parents of children with a college savings account acts in ways that support the child planning for and going to college; and 3) students with college savings accounts are 3X more likely to go to college and 4x more likely to complete college.
 Further, knowledge learned about savings and financial literacy are transferrable to all areas of life, even beyond attending and completing college.

-Once selected as a KC Scholars, you and your designated account owner will receive information about and be required to attend a mandatory orientation session scheduled in June 2018.
-You will open your 529 college savings match account at the orientation.
+Once selected as a KC Scholar, you and your designated account owner will receive information about and be required to attend a mandatory orientation session scheduled in June 2018.
+You will open your 529 college savings account at the orientation.

 Every 529 college savings account must have a designated account owner that is 18 years or older and a U.S Citizen or resident alien with a valid Social Security number or other taxpayer identification number.
 The account owner can be a parent, grandparent, other relative, or friend.
 If awarded, the recipient must have identified an account holder before June 2018 and the student and the account owner must attend an Orientation in June 2018.